Vishwaa-Idiosyncrat/Id1110-F15/README.md

     Kamarthi Chiruhas (122201025)

         Coded for random Wikipedia article generator and improved it and coded for scrapping the data of the random Wikipedia article helped in making the project report and the readme file.

     Gaurav Nagar (102201026)

+        Coded for making the GUI interface and then tried to add a color theme to it.
+Then tried to make a temporary website for the bot using Gradio module, helped in making the project report and readme file.

 Refrences: